Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Related Work

 \section{Related Work}

-\textbf{Multi-modal large language models.} We refer to multi-modal large language models (MLLMs) or vision-language models (VLMs) as large language models (LLMs) extended to handle image inputs~\cite{LLaVA1_2, MMGPT, MiniGPT-4, InternVL2_0, QwenVL, DeepSeekVL, ImageBind-LLM, VILA, InstructBLIP}, typically by incorporating an image encoder~\cite{CLIP, OpenCLIP, InternViT} converting images into tokens, which are then projected into the LLM's~\cite{LLaMA, InternLM, Qwen} text latent space and processed alongside text tokens.
-Training MLLMs uses the same language modeling objective as text-only LLMs, generally following a two-stage paradigm.
-First, a pre-trained image encoder is aligned with a pre-trained LLM’s latent representations, either by fine-tuning a projector~\cite{LLaVA1_2, MiniGPT-4, InstructBLIP} or by jointly training the entire model from scratch~\cite{Flamingo, Kosmos-1, PaLM-E}.
-Second, part or all of the model is fine-tuned with high-quality instruction-following data~\cite{sharegpt4v, sharegpt4o, LLaVA1_5} to enable user-guided responses.
-Thanks to Internet-scale image–text data, \eg captioning or OCR corpora~\cite{Laion-5b-eng, Laion-coco}, MLLMs have demonstrated remarkable performance on tasks like image captioning and multi-modal dialogue.
+\textbf{Multi-modal large language models.} We refer to multi-modal large language models (MLLMs) or vision-language models (VLMs) as large language models extended to handle image inputs~\cite{LLaVA1_2, MMGPT, MiniGPT-4, InternVL2_0, QwenVL, DeepSeekVL, ImageBind-LLM, VILA, InstructBLIP}, typically by incorporating an image encoder~\cite{CLIP, OpenCLIP, InternViT} converting images into tokens, which are then projected into the LLM's~\cite{LLaMA, InternLM, Qwen} text latent space and processed alongside text tokens.
+Training MLLMs uses the same language modeling objective as LLMs.
+Thanks to Internet-scale image–text training data, \eg captioning or OCR corpora~\cite{Laion-5b-eng, Laion-coco}, MLLMs have demonstrated remarkable performance on tasks like multi-modal dialogue.
 However, these training data lack sufficient spatial annotations, resulting in deficient spatial understanding.
 We address this limitation by further fine-tuning existing MLLMs on newly collected spatial data.
 Notably, we preserve the original model architecture to maintain the wide range of capabilities and application scenarios derived from large-scale pre-training.